Add Backs and Selling a Business

 What are add-backs when selling a business?
 Do they apply when buying a business?

 Small businesses are a critical part of the economic landscape.
-All the businesses on the Dow 30 started as small businesses, reached a critical mass that then led them to becoming a public company and grow to where they are today.
+All the businesses on the Dow 30 started as small businesses and reached a critical mass that then led them to become public companies and grow to where they are today.
 Depending on whose statistics you use, small businesses make up 98% of all businesses in the US economy.